The Boston Eye Group is Committed to Education and Clinical Research

 - Studying and improving the LASEK procedure.

-Currently Boston Laser team is working on a ground-breaking research project aiming at implanting a sensor chip to measure intraocular pressure on a continuous basis.
+Currently, the Boston Eye Group team is working on a ground-breaking research project aiming at implanting a sensor chip to measure intraocular pressure on a continuous basis.
 Our team was the first in the world to implant such a device.

 Fellowship Program Description